v0nni/core/components/list/README.md

     - default break: `843px < x`  where `x` is the width of the component.
 - `disabled` (Boolean): Whether or not the checkbox is disabled
 - `draggable` (Boolean): Whether or not the item is draggable
+- `dragging` (Boolean): Whether the item is being dragged
+- `drag-handle-text` (String): Label for screenreaders on the drag handle when in keyboard mode
 - `href` (String): Address of item link if navigable
 - `key` (String): Value to identify item if selectable
 - `selectable` (Boolean): Indicates a checkbox should be rendered for selecting the item